atbcb/usab-uswds/_ignore/old/about-ict-old.md

 ---
-title: "About the ICT Accessiblity 508 Standards and 255 Guidelines"
+title: "About the ICT Accessibility 508 Standards and 255 Guidelines"
 permalink: /ict/
 output: false
 order-number: 1